mlysy/LocalCop/vignettes/joss/paper.md

 - `CondiCopSelect()`: For selecting a copula family and bandwidth parameter using leave-one-out cross-validation (LOO-CV) with subsampling as described in @ACL2019.

-In the following example, we illustrate the model selection/tuning and fitting steps for data generated from a Clayton copula with conditional Kendall $\tau$ displayed in Figure \@ref(fig:copcomp).
-The CV metric for each combination of family and bandwidth are displayed in Figure \@ref(fig:select1-plot).
+In the following example, we illustrate the model selection/tuning and fitting steps for data generated from a Clayton copula with conditional Kendall $\tau$ displayed in \autoref{fig:copcomp}.
+The CV metric for each combination of family and bandwidth are displayed in \autoref{fig:select1-plot}.

 ```r